Exclavia/Kernel-Dev/07-heap.md

 Note also that within this tutorial I will refer to the size of a block being the number of bytes from the start of the header to the end of the footer - so within a block of size x, there will be x - sizeof(header_t) - sizeof(footer_t) user-useable bytes.

+## 7.2.
+Algorithm description
+### 7.2.1.
+Allocation
+Allocation is straightforward, if a little long-winded.
+Most of the steps are error-checking and creating new holes to minimise memory leaks.

+1. Search the index table to find the smallest hole that will fit the requested size.
+As the table is ordered, this just entails iterating through until we find a hole which will fit.
+      If we didn't find a hole large enough, then:
+      1. Expand the heap.
+      2. If the index table is empty (no holes have been recorded) then add a new entry to it.
+      3. Else, adjust the last header's size member and rewrite the footer.
+      4. To ease the number of control-flow statements, we can just recurse and call the allocation function again, trusting that this time there will be a hole large enough.
+2. Decide if the hole should be split into two parts.
+This will normally be the case - we usually will want much less space than is available in the hole.
+The only time this will not happen is if there is less free space after allocating the block than the header/footer takes up.
+In this case we can just increase the block size and reclaim it all afterwards.
+3. If the block should be page-aligned, we must alter the block starting address so that it is and create a new hole in the new unused area.
+   If it is not, we can just delete the hole from the index.
+4. Write the new block's header and footer.
+5. If the hole was to be split into two parts, do it now and write a new hole into the index.
+6. Return the address of the block + sizeof(header_t) to the user.